FRC-1721/marketing-material/docs/uniforms/chevrons.rst

 Chevrons 101
 ============

-How to Interpret Chevrons
+Chevron Colors
 -------------------------

-The team chevrons come in three colours, Red, White, and Gold.
-Red denotes standard, a baseline colour which is used for active student team members and mentor chevrons.
+The team chevrons come in three colors, Red, White, and Gold.
+Red denotes standard, a baseline color which is used for active student team members and mentor chevrons.
 White denotes Alumnanship, used to reflect a Alumni's position or creditable actions on the team.